A-Kyp/P1_OOP/README.md

-The PreChecker class delete all resulting files from the output folder, before each run to ensure that the beSanta() method of the Main class is called (the method is called only if the outputFile is successfully created and an already existing file would lead to failure as the file will not be crated).
+The PreChecker class delete all resulting files from the output folder, before each run to ensure that the beSanta() method of the Main class is called (the method is called only if the outputFile is successfully created and an already existing file would lead to failure as the file will not be created).

 ##Links
 - For the homework [description](https://ocw.cs.pub.ro/courses/poo-ca-cd/teme/proiect/etapa1)
 - For code [skel](https://github.com/oop-pub/oop-asignments/tree/master/proiect1)
+- [Repository](https://github.com/A-Kyp/P1_OOP) on GitHub (still private at the moment, will be made public after the deadline from the second part of the project expires)